Dr. Vins Sutlive, Chair

-EXERCISE SCIENCE – HUMAN PERFORMANCE This concentration prepares the student for entry level positions in a growing number of career opportunities.
+EXERCISE SCIENCE – HUMAN PERFORMANCE concentration prepares the student for entry level positions in a growing number of career opportunities.
 This major provides for preparation in health, fitness and movement areas, thus providing academic and field experience internships in such areas as corporate, commercial, private and clinical based fitness/wellness, and athletic strength and conditioning in high schools, colleges and sports medicine clinics.
 This concentration provides the academic preparation for certification by the leading organizations in the field, such as the American College of Sports Medicine or The National Strength and Conditioning Association.

-EXERCISE SCIENCE – KINESIOLOGY The Kinesiology concentration provides students with a strong background in the science of physical activity.
+EXERCISE SCIENCE – KINESIOLOGY concentration provides students with a strong background in the science of physical activity.
 It is designed to prepare the student for graduate or professional school and ultimately employment in such professions as physical therapy, occupational therapy, cardiac rehabilitation, and other health areas.
 Employment settings might include public schools, rehabilitation clinics, and extended care facilities.
 This concentration also provides the academic preparation for certification by the leading organizations in the field, such as the American College of Sports Medicine or The National Strength and Conditioning Association.